 Against this calculus, I come down on the side of waiting to gain greater clarity.
 The Fed is well positioned to act should inflation begin to look more persistent.
-By contrast, it's much harder to unwind a preemptive action that turns out to be wrong.
+It's much harder to unwind a preemptive action that turns out to be wrong.